1st TrimesterFrom to

 Please note that Flo Health does not collect, process, or store the data that you enter while using the Tools.
 All calculations are done exclusively in your browser.
-Flo Health does not have access to their results.
+Flo Health does not have access to the results.
 All data will be permanently erased after leaving or closing the page.

-How many weeks are you pregnant?
+How many weeks pregnant are you?

 Due date calculation for IVF pregnancies